GoksenCodes/posts/README.md

 ## Future Work

 1. Complete test coverage to achieve 90% in shared_state_rxjs.
+2. Create variables.scss for general styles (colors, fonts, layout rules) and use them in the component specific styling.
-2. Improve UX by displaying loader when data is loading
+3. Improve UX by displaying loader when data is loading